 Ability to Keep Residents Mobile

-This tells you the percentage of residents who maintained mobility over time.
-Retaining mobility is often a good sign for residents' health.
+This is the percentage of patients that maintained mobility over time.
+Optimizing mobility is usually a great sign for residents' well-being.

 Hospitalizations